The good news for anyone claiming a home office on tax

 Increasingly, we demand flexibility in the way we work or run our business and it is now common for people to spend at least some of their time working from home.

-If you claim deductions for work- or business-related home office running expenses, you can either claim a deduction for the actual costs you spend or a deduction calculated at the rate of 52¢ an hour.
+If you claim deductions for work- or business-related home office running expenses, you can either claim a deduction for the actual costs you spend or a deduction calculated at the rate of 52c an hour.

 You only need to keep a record to show how many hours you spent working from home for a representative four-week period.

 If you're claiming actual costs, among the deductions you can potentially claim are:

-• Home office equipment, including computers, printers and phones.
+- Home office equipment, including computers, printers and phones.
 Claim the full cost (for items up to $300) or the decline in value (for items costing $300 or more).

-• Work-related phone calls (including mobiles) and phone rental.
+- Work-related phone calls (including mobiles) and phone rental.
 You can claim a portion reflecting the share of work-related use of the line if you can show you are on call, or have to phone your staff, employer, customers or clients from home.

-• Heating, cooling and lighting.
+- Heating, cooling and lighting.

-• Repairs to office furniture and fittings.
+- Repairs to office furniture and fittings. - Office cleaning expenses.